Table of Contents#

 …cannot deny that it would be perfectly just and possible for one father of a family to lay one set of commandments upon those for whom he judged a harsher servitude would be useful, and a different set on those whom he deigned to adopt into the position of sons.7

 Augustine is most likely teaching this from Galatians 4:1-6 where Paul framed OT law in terms of a guardian for a child, until the time had fully come to be released from the guardian.
-One ancient Rabbi even cites this scripture to teach that God gave OT law to Israel to teach them the basics of obedience as a father would his son because of their ancient “ignorance.”8
+One ancient Rabbi even taught something similar to show that God gave OT law to Israel to teach them the basics of obedience as a father would his son because of their ancient “ignorance.”8

-Even the greate Reformer John Calvin also refused to see apparent “contradictions” as impossible, because God cannot contradict Himself.10 Calvin also believed that God needed to in some ways “descend far beneath his loftiness” and speak to us like a nurse does to a baby in order for us to comprehend.11 Calvin and other contemporaries also tried to explain why the Bible at some points seems to be at odds with science by saying that people spoke about things the way they saw them, rather than trying to teach science through what they wrote.12
+Even the great Reformer John Calvin also refused to see perceived differences between the Old Testament and New Testament as impossible, because God cannot contradict Himself.10 Calvin also believed that God needed to in some ways “descend far beneath his loftiness” and speak to us like a nurse does to a baby in order for us to comprehend.11 Calvin and other contemporaries also tried to explain why the Bible at some points seems to be at odds with science by saying that people spoke about things the way they saw them, rather than trying to teach science through what they wrote.12 When Job described the sky as a hard dome, God let him because God didn’t force Job to have advanced scientific knowledge.

 Not only in Christianity, but ancient Rabbis also affirmed the concept of “progressive revelation” and the closely related concept of “divine accommodation”.
-One 3rd century Rabbi, who was probably representative of one of two major lines of the first 5 centuries of Rabbinic thought,13 even said this:
+One 3rd century Rabbi, who is considered to be a strong representative Rabbinic thought,13 even said this:

 The Holy One appeared to Israel with a stern face, with an equanimous face, with a friendly face, with a joyous face: with a severe face appropriate for the teaching of Scripture…Therefore the Holy One said to them: Though you see Me in all these guises, [I am still the one]---I am the Lord thy God.14